Taping Date: Multiple

 Where to get tickets: No Longer in Production

 I’ve had the privilege to go to the Late Show with David Letterman four times.
 The show was filmed at the famous Ed Sullivan Theater in New York City.

 June 12, 2006

-The first show part of a trip with a friend.
+The first time I attended the Late Show With David Letterman was part of a trip with a friend.
 We had booked a short Carnival Cruise from NYC to Halifax and back, but we went to NYC a few days early.
 We were able to get confirmed tickets to David Letterman before the cruise.
 The guests on that show were Paris Hilton and NY Times Crossworld Puzzle creator Will Shortz.
 This episode didn’t have a musical guest.